wangxf2000/OneNodeCDHCluster/README.md

 $ ssh-keygen -t rsa -N ""
 ```

-- create VM DSv13 using the created RSA key to login
+- create a VM with at least 4 vCPUs/16GB RAM and use the created RSA key for login
-- If needed, shutdown the machine and resize the disk to 100 GB
+- If needed, shutdown the machine and resize the disk to 100 GB, then repartition.
+Else skip to setting up NSG rules.

-TODO is there a way to create a bigger disk at creation?

 - repartition the disk after resizing
 https://blogs.msdn.microsoft.com/cloud_solution_architect/2016/05/24/step-by-step-how-to-resize-a-linux-vm-os-disk-in-azure-arm/